busarova/NotesApp/README.md

 # NotesApp
 springboot-sample-app

-Requirements for building and running the application you need:
+Requirements for building and running the application:

 - JDK 1.11
 - Maven 3